zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 Additionally, the extension can customize the polling interval by using the '`pollingInterval`' option.
 By default, the polling interval is 60 seconds.
 It can be customized down to a minimum of 10 seconds.
 The minimum is enforced to avoid server load that might result from some accidental, overly aggressive change to '`pollingInterval`' by an extension developer.
 (There have been cases where even this 10 second minumum has caused customer impact due to increased server load.)

+<a name="working-with-data-data-merging"></a>
 ## Data merging

 For Azure Portal UI to be responsive, it is often important - when data changes - to avoid rerendering entire Blades and Parts.
 Rather, in most cases, it is better to make *granular* data changes so that FX controls and Knockout HTML templates can rerender *only small portions* of Blade/Part UI.
 In many common cases of refreshing data, the newly-loaded server data *precisely matches* already-cached data, and in this case *no UI rerendering happens*.

-When QueryCache/EntityCache data is refreshed - either *implicitly* as [#refresh-implicitrefresh](#refresh-implicitrefresh) or *explicitly* as described [#refresh-explicitrefresh](#refresh-explicitrefresh) - newly-loaded server data is added to already-cached, client-side data through a process called "data merging":
+When cache object data is refreshed - either implicitly as specified in[#refresh-implicitrefresh](#refresh-implicitrefresh),  or explicitly as specified in  [#refresh-explicitrefresh](#refresh-explicitrefresh) - newly-loaded server data is added to already-cached, client-side data through a process called "data merging":

 * The newly-loaded server data is compared to already-cached data
 * Differences between newly-loaded and already-cached data are detected.
 For instance, "property <X> on object <Y> changed value" and "the Nth item in array <Z> was removed".